Frequently asked questions about REBLOZYL and beta thalassemia (BT)

 REBLOZYL is used to treat anemia in adults with BT who need regular red blood cell (RBC) transfusions.

-REBLOZYL is an injection that may help lower the number of transfusions needed.
+REBLOZYL is an injection that could help lower the number of transfusions needed.
 REBLOZYL is not a substitute for red blood cell (RBC) transfusions in people who need immediate treatment for anemia.

 It is not known if REBLOZYL is safe or effective in children under 18 years of age.